c1b3rd3f3nd3r/c1b3rd3f3nd3r/README.md

 ---

 - ### 🧠 Current Focus
-- Threat Hunting em ambientes Unix-like (Linux e FreeBSD)
+- Threat Hunting in Unix-like environments (Linux and FreeBSD)
-- Análise e investigação de eventos suspeitos e anomalias
+- Analysis and investigation of suspicious events and anomalies
-- Hardening e resposta a incidentes em sistemas
+- System hardening and incident response
-- Scripting para automação de coleta e análise (Bash, Lua, Python)
+- Scripting for automation of data collection and analysis (Bash, Lua, Python)
-- Análise forense básica e interpretação de logs de segurança
+- Basic forensic analysis and interpretation of security logs
-- Desenvolvimento de ferramentas em C para monitoramento e detecção
+- Development of monitoring and detection tools in C
-- Compreensão profunda de permissões, usuários e comportamento do sistema
+- Deep understanding of permissions, users, and system behavior
-- Fundamentos de Assembly (x86-64) para análise de malware e exploits
+- Fundamentals of Assembly (x86-64) for malware and exploit analysis
-- Integração de dados de segurança para identificar ameaças persistentes
+- Integration of security data to identify persistent threats

 ---